Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the pre-completion steps and legal requirements when granting a lease or underlease.
-In your revision, focus on:
+For SQE1, you are required to understand the pre-completion steps and legal requirements when granting a lease or underlease, with a focus on the following syllabus points:

 - The process and purpose of investigating title before granting a lease or underlease